 What we do

 The Friends contribute to the Gardens in many and varied ways.
-Our core functions are organised in groups/crews.
-Membership of these crews/teams is very flexible; some people stay with a crew until a task or project is complete, others fill in where their interests take them or their prior skill or experience is needed and valued, while others like a wide variety of volunteering experiences and working with different people each week.
+Our core functions are organised in groups.
+Membership of these teams/crews is very flexible; some people stay with a team until a task or project is complete, others fill in where their interests take them or their prior skill or experience is needed and valued, while others like a wide variety of volunteering experiences and working with different people each week.

 The Gardening Crew look after the Gardens – planting, pruning, weeding, fertilising, mulching, and general tidying.